Taught and assessed online

 Teaching assessments can be done in one of the following two ways

-All internal observations (three in number) will be conducted by CELT tutors except, of course, for the final one which will be observed by a Cambridge approved external assessor.
+All internal observations (three in number) are conducted by CELT tutors except, of course, for the final one which will be observed by a Cambridge approved external assessor.

 During the course, candidates must: